NathanCAllen/nathancallen.github.io/README.md

 # nathan.allenhub.com
 This is the personal webpage for Nathan C. Allen.
-Currently, it is a small React Router-based page with a home, bio, and resume display.
+Currently, it is a small Vue-based page with a home, bio, and resume display.